CaseyScott/Discover-travel/README.md

 ### Acknowledgements
-Thank you to the students using Slack that have given helpful advise.
+Thank you to the students and Mentors using Slack that have given helpful advise.

 ## Disclaimer
 The content used in this website is for educational purposes only.